mikeferguson/ros2_cookbook/rclcpp/workarounds.md

 ## Lazy Publishers

-ROS2 does not yet have subscriber connect callbacks.
+Prior to the Iron release, ROS 2 did not support subscriber connect callbacks.
 This code creates a function which is called periodically to check if we need to start or stop subscribers:

 ```cpp
 #include <rclcpp/rclcpp.hpp>